- Work-Study Supervisor Handbook

 Absolutely!
 The GCC Federal Work-Study Job Authorization/Acceptance Form tells us that you hired a student worker and initiates the payroll authorization for your FWS allotment.

-You and the student must complete and sign the Job Authorization form every term, even if the same student continues to work for you throughout the year.
+You and the student must complete and sign the Job Authorization form once every school year.
 Whenever you hire a student, you and the student must complete this form and hand it in to the financial aid office.
 Your student will not be paid if this form is not returned to the financial aid office.

 As with any employment, each student is responsible for working arranged hours.
 Punctual, efficient, and cooperative performance on the job is always expected.
 If illness, study obligations, or some other unforeseen circumstance prevents a student from working, he/she must notify his/her supervisor in advance.
 Failure to report without adequate reason may result in termination of employment and disqualification for future work study.